Z3NTL3/ProxyBeast/README.md

 # Saves

 Good working proxies are saved in the directory `/saves`.
-Each time running the script it will recreate the `goods.txt` corresponding for the newly checked proxies.
+Each time running the script it will recreate the `goods.txt` corresponding for the recently checked proxies.

 # How to compile